How Can Drug-Free Workplace Programs Support Employers and Employees?You are here:

 - A Tailored Policy – The policy should be designed to meet the specific needs of the company and its employees.
 It should give a clear description of what is prohibited and explain the consequences for violating the policy.

-- Supervisor Training – After implementing a policy, all supervisors should be trained to ensure that they fully understand the policy, how to recognize potential drug or alcohol use, and how to refer employees for assistance.
+- Supervisor Training – After implementing a policy, all supervisors should be trained to ensure that they fully understand the policy.
+They should also know how to recognize potential drug or alcohol use.
+A supervisor should also know how to refer employees for assistance.

 - Employee Education – Employers must provide employee education about the policy, how drug use affects their work performance, general substance use information, and how to get help for SUD.